hhaggan/f9_tournament/docs/docs/deployment/deployment.md

 # Deployment

-The guides in this directory explain how to run Bracket in production.
+The guides in this directory explain how to run Forte9 in production.
 If you quickly want to get up and running, please read [quickstart.md](../running-bracket/quickstart.md).

 ## Configuration